 How to Make Wax Melts

 - Add the coconut oil and soy wax flakes to a double boiler and heat until melted.
-Mix in 30 drops of essential oils (or ½ teaspoon of your favorite food extract, candy flavoring oil or fragrance oil).
+Mix in 30 drops of essential oils (or ½ teaspoon of your favorite oil-soluble food extract, candy flavoring oil or fragrance oil).

 - Pour the melted ingredients into your wax melt mold.